shawnweisfeld/20191019_Bots/docs/chapter02/02-buildit.md

     ![New Bot](./img/mlbot01.png)

 3. You will now asked to name your bot and tell it what environment it will live in.
-Let's name our bot "Mad Libs Bot" and put it in the "Developer Environment", and then press the "Create" button.
+Let's name our bot "Mad Libs Bot" and put it in your environment (i.e. Student 00 Environment), and then press the "Create" button.
 It will take a few minutes for your bot to be created.

     > NOTE: that you have to press the options drop down to set the environment.